mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/quickstart/hello-world-in-json/index.md

 ---
 layout: layout.pug
-navigationTitle:  Helloworld in CUE
+navigationTitle:  Helloworld in JSON
-title: Setting up Helloworld on GitHub in CUE
+title: Setting up Helloworld on GitHub in JSON
 menuWeight: 50
 beta: false
-excerpt: Configure and set up a code repository for access by Dispatch, including configuring a Dispatchfile
+excerpt: Using Json, configure and set up a code repository for access by Dispatch, including configuring a Dispatchfile
 ---

 This topic provides a step-by-step tutorial for setting up dispatch and getting your first successful cloud native CI build on your GitHub repository.
+It will leverage the JSON front end language.

 # Prerequisites